akshayDev17/DEVELOPER-NOTES/operatingSystems/processSynchronisation/README.md

        return param+1
    ```

-5. `append()` and `take()` actually access the non-shareable resource
+6. `append()` and `take()` actually access the non-shareable resource

-6. `e` takes care of it there are any empty slots, `f` checks if there are any full slots, `s` ensures mutual exclusion.
+7. `e` takes care of it there are any empty slots, `f` checks if there are any full slots, `s` ensures mutual exclusion.

-7. even if producer produces an item, but the control is context-switched to the consumer, the take operation ensures that the last produced entity is removed, thus ensuring that no memory problems of the race-condition occur.
+8. even if producer produces an item, but the control is context-switched to the consumer, the take operation ensures that the last produced entity is removed, thus ensuring that no memory problems of the race-condition occur.

-8. `signal(s)` is written before the signal of the other 2 variables, since after CS, the other process should be immediately allowed to enter into its own CS.
+9. `signal(s)` is written before the signal of the other 2 variables, since after CS, the other process should be immediately allowed to enter into its own CS.

-9. overflow--->`wait(e)` , underflow---->`wait(f)`
+10. overflow--->`wait(e)` , underflow---->`wait(f)`

-## Real-world applications<a name="producer-consumer-real-world"></a>